-- (1) A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
-For each such loan, the Company has provided the weighted average annual stated interest rate in effect at December 31, 2012. - (2) Reflects the fair market value of all investments as of December 31, 2012, as determined by the Company's Board of Directors. - (3) Non-U.S. company or principal place of business outside the U.S. - (4) The aggregate cost of investments for federal income tax purposes is approximately \$359 million.
-The aggregate gross unrealized appreciation is approximately \$11 million, the aggregate gross unrealized depreciation is approximately \$58 million, and the net unrealized depreciation is approximately \$47 million. - (5) Non-income producing. - (6) An affiliate CLO Fund managed by an Asset Manager Affiliate (as such term is defined in the notes to the financial statements). - (7) Loan or debt security is on non-accrual status and therefore is considered non-income producing. - (8) Money market account holding restricted cash and security deposits for employee benefit plans. - (9) Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940. - (10)As of December 31, 2012, this CLO Fund Security was not providing a dividend distribution.
+(1) A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
+For each such loan, the Company has provided the weighted average annual stated interest rate in effect at December 31, 2013.

+(2) Reflects the fair market value of all investments as of December 31, 2013, as determined by the Company's Board of Directors.

+(3) Non-U.S. company or principal place of business outside the U.S.

+(4) The aggregate cost of investments for federal income tax purposes is approximately \$463 million.
+The aggregate gross unrealized appreciation is approximately \$16.1 million, the aggregate gross unrealized depreciation is approximately \$38.1 million, and the net unrealized depreciation is approximately \$22 million.

+(5) Non-income producing.

+(6) An affiliate CLO Fund managed by an Asset Manager Affiliate (as such term is defined in the notes to the financial statements).

+(7) Loan or debt security is on non-accrual status and therefore is considered non-income producing.

+(8) Money market account holding restricted cash and security deposits for employee benefit plans.

+(9) Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940.

+(10)As of December 31, 2013, this CLO Fund Security was not providing a dividend distribution.

+(11)As of December 31, 2013, investment was owned by KCAP Senior Funding I, LLC and has been pledged to secure KCAP Senior Funding I, LLC's obligation.

+(12) Affiliated portfolio company.

+KCAP FINANCIAL, INC.

-FINANCIAL HIGHLIGHTS
+FINANCIAL HIGHLIGHTS (\$ per share)